IT’S ALL GREEK TO ME!

 - Users of AGE live in the 21st century.
 Traditional instruction in Greek has changed very little since the mid-19th century.
 As a result, students with an educational background that accords with 19th-century approaches (e.g., some students of Latin) have tended to have the most success when learning Greek in a traditional environment.
 This is fine, and nothing in AGE will put such students at a disadvantage, but AGE is designed from its foundations for students of the 21st century who have only English as a base language.

 To accomplish these broader goals, the approach of AGE is to rebuild the learning of Greek from its foundations.
-Three principles stand out from other presentations of Greek:
+Three principles distinguish the approach of AGE from other presentations of Greek:

 - SPELL IT LIKE IT SOUNDS